immortal/fork/tests/README.md

 - **Double-fork pattern** - Standard daemon creation technique
 - **PID management** - Process ID tracking and verification

-These tests complement the 13 unit tests in `src/lib.rs` and 5 doc tests to provide **comprehensive coverage** (35 total tests) of the library's functionality.

 ## Module Structure